chonghow97/upstacker/README.md

 # Upstacker

-Upstacker is a web application designed to help users manage and organize their tasks effectively.
-The application provides a clean and intuitive interface, enabling users to create, update, and delete tasks with ease.
-With Upstacker, users can prioritize their tasks, set deadlines, and keep track of their progress.
+Upstacker is a dynamic and intuitive application designed to simplify the management of development stacks for teams.
+Built with React Native, this app empowers users to create, customize, and share their technology stacks, fostering collaboration and knowledge sharing among developers.

 ## Features

-- **User Authentication**: Secure user registration and login functionality.
-- **Task Management**: Create, edit, and delete tasks with customizable properties (title, description, deadline, priority).
-- **Responsive Design**: Fully responsive interface for a seamless experience on various devices.
-- **Data Persistence**: Tasks are stored in a database, ensuring data is saved across sessions.
-- **Real-time Updates**: Changes to tasks are reflected in real-time for all users.
+- **User-Friendly Interface:** Enjoy a clean and responsive design that enhances the user experience across both iOS and Android platforms.
+- **Stack Customization:** Easily add, edit, and delete technology stacks tailored to your projects or preferences.
+- **Real-Time Collaboration:** Work seamlessly with multiple users, making it ideal for team environments.
+- **Share Functionality:** Share your stacks with others via links, encouraging community engagement and feedback.
+- **Offline Access:** Utilize the app's functionality even without an internet connection to ensure productivity at all times.

 ## Technologies Used

-- **Frontend**: React.js, Tailwind CSS
-- **Backend**: Node.js, Express.js
-- **Database**: MongoDB
-- **Authentication**: JWT (JSON Web Tokens)
+- **React Native:** For cross-platform mobile app development.
+- **Firebase:** For real-time database and user authentication.
+- **Redux:** For efficient state management.

 ## Installation

-To get a local copy of Upstacker up and running, follow these steps:
+To get started with Upstacker, follow these steps:

 1. Clone the repository:
    ```bash